Dickson v. Rucho

 On May 30, the Supreme Court vacated the decision of the North Carolina Supreme Court and remanded the case for further consideration in light of the Supreme Court’s decision in Cooper v.
 Harris.
-The North Carolina Supreme Court set a hearing in the case for August 28.
+The North Carolina Supreme Court held a hearing in the case on August 28.

 Key Court Documents